epilot-dev/aws-lambda-utility-middlewares/README.md

 ## Packages releases

 This repository requires manual releases of the packages for now.
-We will be including `changeset` in the future to manage releases of the packages in the monorepo.
+We will be including `changesets` (or similar) in the future to manage packages releases in the monorepo.

 ## Disclaimer